RafeedArian99/Stomachion/Wow_features.md

 LIST OF "WOW FEATURES":
-1. Start Menu
+1. Main menu
-2. Color Palette Selction on Start Menu applies color palette to pieces
+2. Selection of different types of textures that are applied to the pieces at game start